shenshen-hungry/Semantic-CNN/README.md

 # Semantic-CNN
-Initializing Convolutional Filters with Semantic Features for Text Classification
+Source code of the EMNLP 2017 paper *Initializing Convolutional Filters with Semantic Features for Text Classification*